isomerpages/nlb-biblioasia/_podcast/Episode 11/Transcript.md

 The bigger and the better known one, right?
 What happened in that operation?

 Janice <br>
 In 1942, a group of 14 commandos from this Special Z Unit conducted a mission to sabotage Japanese shipping in Singapore harbour.
 What they did was they actually captured Japanese fishing vessel and they used it to go undercover and they disguised themselves as fishermen.
 That fishing vessel travelled from Australia all the way to the Riau Islands where they set up a base, and from the base I think they tried to get as close as possible to the Singapore Harbour.
 They used kayaks to pedal into the harbour and then attached mines to Japanese ships.
 I think they managed to sink a couple of them, so it was a very incredible mission if you read about it.
-It's larger than life...
+It's larger than life.
 I seem to remember that Operation Jaywick led to the Double Tenth incident.
-Yeah, because of course after the ships...
-The mines exploded and the ships sank, of course, the Japanese went around on a hunt for the culprits.
-And unfortunately they...
+Yeah, because of course after the mines exploded and the ships sank, of course, the Japanese went around on a hunt for the culprits.
 I guess they thought that it must have been some people in in the prisons.
 So they tortured people to extract confessions and stuff like that.
 So unfortunately people lost their lives as a result.

 Jimmy <br>
 Again, as with many of them, some of the people involved in Operations Jaywick and Rimau were buried in Kranji, but I guess for others their bodies were never recovered.